ozcodex/avr/calculator/README.md

 digits in the screen, being 0 the two right most digits.

 ####OUT - OUTPUT
+01 0 11000 Address (OUT [addr]) 0x58
-11 0 11000 Constant (OUT 0, const) 0xD8
+10 0 11000 Register (OUT A)     0x98
-11 0 11001 Constant (OUT 1, const) 0xD9
-11 0 11010 Constant (OUT 2, const) 0xDA
-11 0 11011 Constant (OUT 3, const) 0xDB
+11 0 11000 Constant (OUT const) 0xD8

-Writes the raw value to the given digit in the screen, being 0 the right most digit.
+Writes the value in the register D to the given position on the display.